Tufting Tips

 Yarn Weight: What You Need to Know

-Yarn weight refers to the thickness of the yarn and plays a crucial role in the texture and density of your tufted rug.
+Yarn weight refers to the thickness of the yarn (also known as weight class) and plays a crucial role in the texture and density of your tufted rug.
 For rug tufting, the most commonly used yarn weights are worsted weight (4) and bulky weight (5).

 • Bulky Weight (5): Thicker than worsted weight, bulky yarn is ideal for creating plush, dense rugs with a cozy feel.

-Avoid lightweight or super bulky yarns, as they can be challenging to work with and may not produce the desired results.
+• Avoid: Avoid lightweight or super bulky yarns, as they can be challenging to work with and may require special guns.

 Color selection is where your creativity truly shines!
 When choosing colors for your rug tufting yarn, consider the following tips: